Signature SDEs from an affine and polynomial perspective: Introduction

+where ${b}$ and ${a}$ are \emph{entire maps of group-like elements} in the extended tensor algebra, the state space of the signature process $\mathbb{X}$, rigorously introduced in Section~\ref{sec22}.
+For the precise definition of entire maps we refer to Section~\ref{sigstatespace} and Definition~\ref{def:entire}.
+Note that in contrast to the usual setup where only finite or formal sums of signature components are considered\footnote{Notable exceptions are the works \cite{arous1989flots, KP:92, LO:14, DT:22} on stochastic Taylor series expansions and the recent paper by \cite{jaber2024path}.}, we deal here with a novel and proper notion of entire maps, being appropriately converging infinite linear combinations of group-like elements.

+The aforementioned universality of signature SDEs holds on the level of the characteristics as all continuous path functionals can be approximated by linear and thus entire functions of the time-extended signature on compacts (see e.g. \cite{CGS:22}).
+By adding the signature of the corresponding time-extended process to the state variables, this universality then translates to affine and polynomial processes, as we can show that the prolonged process is affine and polynomial on the state space of group-like elements.

-To cast the signature process of signature SDEs on the state space of group-like elements into an affine and polynomial (or rather linear) framework, we first consider in Section~\ref{subsec:affine} affine and polynomial processes on general subsets of the extended tensor algebra.
+To prove this, we first consider in Section~\ref{subsec:affine} affine and polynomial processes on general subsets of the extended tensor algebra.
 Based on the duality point of view summarized in Section~\ref{sec:simpleaffpoly} for the simple one-dimensional case, we derive under certain integrability conditions the \emph{affine transform formula} as well as the \emph{moment formula}.
 The affine transform formula, which computes the Fourier-Laplace transform of the state vector, can be expressed either in terms of an \emph{extended tensor algebra valued Riccati ordinary differential equation (ODE)} (see Theorem~\ref{thm:affinetrans2}) or in terms of the corresponding \emph{transport partial differential equation (PDE)} (see Theorem~\ref{thm:affinetrans}).
 The latter has the advantage that zeros of the Fourier-Laplace transform can be treated without leading to exploding solutions of the Riccati ODEs.
-In case of the moment formula, derived via polynomial technology, an \emph{extended tensor algebra valued linear ODE} has to be solved to obtain expressions for the moments and converging infinite sums thereof (see Theorem~\ref{thm:momentpoly}).
-From a reversed perspective the affine transform and moment formulas also provide explicit stochastic representations of solutions of novel classes of extended tensor algebra valued ODEs.
+In the case of the moment formula, derived via polynomial technology, an \emph{extended tensor algebra valued linear ODE} has to be solved to obtain expressions for the moments and converging infinite sums thereof (see Theorem~\ref{thm:momentpoly}).

+In Section~\ref{sec:SIGSDE} we apply this theory to the signature process of signature SDEs, a setting where affine and polynomial processes coincide (see Proposition~\ref{prop2}).
+Our main results (see Theorem~\ref{th:uniaffine} and Theorem~\ref{eq:expectedsig}) can be summarized as follows:

+\begin{theorem} Let $X$ be given by \eqref{eq:SigSDEintro}.
+Then, its signature process $\mathbb{X}$ is an affine and polynomial process on the state space of group-like elements, which satisfies under several technical conditions,